mtth/kit/README.rst

   # the Celery application
   celery = current_project.celery

-  # the SQLAlchemy scoped session maker
+  # the SQLAlchemy scoped session registry
   session = current_project.session

   # normally you probably wouldn't need all three in a single file